emiliodicaprio/xhptdc8_babel/util/README.md

 Nothing special, just:
 1. Using MS Visual Studio compatible version, open the solution file: `/util/util_msvscpp/util_msvscpp.sln`
 2. Select the needed _Configuration_ and _Environment_ to build.
-3. Hit _Build util_, and check the .lib & .dll files are found in the corresponsing directory as per the table above.
+3. Hit *Build util_test*, and check the .lib & .dll files are found in the corresponsing directory as per the table above.

 ### github Building Action
 github [Building Actions: `Check-Util-Test-MSBuild` and `Util-Test-MSBuild`](https://github.com/cronologic-de/xhptdc8_babel/blob/main/.github/workflows/build_all.yml) are created to build `util_test` project as following:
 1. Using MSBuild.
 2. It builds the code automatically with relevant code update.
-3. It builds the `Release` configuration of both `x86` and `x64` environments.
+3. It builds the `Release` configuration of `x64` environments.
-4. It copies and checkin the output EXE files to './util/bin/x86' or './util/bin/x64' corresponding directory.
+4. It copies and checkin the output EXE files to './util/bin/x64' corresponding directory.

 ### Running the Application
 * Make sure you have both `xhptdc8_util.dll/xhptdc8_util_64.dll` and `xhptdc8_driver.dll/xhptdc8_driver_64.dll` _corresponding Platform DLL_ in the application output directory.